Down to the Coast: Things to Do in Poole

 Mosey through the museums

-The Poole Harbour is one of the highlights of the town, with excellent vistas afforded by the Poole Quay.
+Poole Harbour is one of the highlights of the town, with excellent vistas afforded by Poole Quay.
 Wander between the yachts and tell your kids you own them all (‘They’re just being refurbished, so we can’t climb aboard right now.’)
 Point out the vast vessels, from the cargo ships and cruise boats to ferries and personal yachts.
 It’s said to be Europe’s largest natural harbour.
 Embark on a boat trip around the islands just off the coast and marvel at the Old Harry Rocks, which are made of chalk.
-After all that water-based fun, head back inland for a good night's sleep at our lovely Harbourmaster Plum Guide home.

 Head to the northern end of the harbour for the Sandbanks Beach, one of the most popular stretches of sand in the region.
-Stroll along the rear of the beach to admire some of the town’s most exclusive homes – or go the extra mile and stay in one yourself by booking yourself a night or two at this beachfront home.
+Stroll along the rear of the beach to admire some of the town’s most exclusive homes - or go the extra mile and stay in one yourself.
 A little west of the harbour’s ferry terminal is the Hamworthy Park, which is a little more secluded and tranquil than Sandbanks.
 Snap photos of the Arne Peninsula and the Brownsea Island, and let your kids frolic in the paddling pool and play area.